Katherine Stone Kaufmann '67

 B.A., Spelman College; M.S., Pennsylvania State University; Ph.D., Temple University

-Prior to joining WCW, Dr. Maparyan served as a Fulbright Specialist at the University of Liberia and a Contemplative Practice Fellow of the Center for Contemplative Mind in Society.
-She also served as an associate professor of Women’s Studies and Associated Faculty of the Department of African American Studies at Georgia State University.
-While there, she served as departmental graduate director as well as faculty senator, holding appointments on the Faculty Affairs and Cultural Diversity committees.
-Formerly Assistant Professor of Psychology and African American Studies at the University of Georgia, she also served as Founding Co-director of the Womanist Studies Consortium, a Rockefeller Humanities Fellowships residency site, during which time she recruited and supported scholars and interns from the U.S. and other countries and published a journal, The Womanist (later Womanist Theory and Research).
-Dr. Maparyan has served as a member of the editorial collective for the journal Feminist Studies and a reviewer for such journals as Psychology of Women Quarterly and The Journal of African American Studies.
+Prior to joining WCW, Maparyan served as a Fulbright Specialist at the University of Liberia and a Contemplative Practice Fellow of the Center for Contemplative Mind in Society.
+She also served as an associate professor of Women’s Studies and associated faculty of the Department of African American Studies at Georgia State University.
+Formerly assistant professor of Psychology and African American Studies at the University of Georgia, she also served as founding co-director of the Womanist Studies Consortium, a Rockefeller Humanities Fellowships residency site, during which time she recruited and supported scholars and interns from the U.S. and other countries and published a journal, The Womanist (later Womanist Theory and Research).

-Throughout her career, Dr. Maparyan has held numerous positions of leadership in organizations as diverse as the National Women's Studies Association (NWSA), the National Center for Civil and Human Rights (NCCHR), the University Consortium for Liberia (UCL), Foreverfamily (formerly Aid to Children of Imprisoned Mothers), Engender (South Africa), the National Council for Research on Women (NCRW; now Re:Gender), the Atlanta Women’s Foundation’s Faith, Feminism, and Philanthropy Initiative, and most recently, the Sirleaf Market Women's Fund.
+Maparyan currently sits on the Board of Directors of the Global Fund for Women and the Steering Committee of the Center for the Study of Men and Masculinities.
+Throughout her career, she has held numerous positions of leadership in organizations as diverse as the National Women's Studies Association, the National Center for Civil and Human Rights Women’s Initiative, the University Consortium for Liberia, Foreverfamily (formerly Aid to Children of Imprisoned Mothers), Engender (South Africa), the National Council for Research on Women (NCRW; now Re:Gender), the Atlanta Women’s Foundation’s Faith, Feminism, and Philanthropy Initiative, and most recently, the Sirleaf Market Women's Fund.
 She also served on the planning committee for the April 2014 White House Research Conference on Girls.